pretix/pretix/doc/development/contribution/style.rst

   second part of the message to avoid repetition of the word "fix".
 If your commit only partially resolves the issue, use "Refs #1234 -- Crash in order list" instead.

-* Applies to pretix employees only: If your commit references a sentry issue, please put it in parantheses at the end of the subject line or inside the body ("Fix crash in order list (PRETIXEU-ABC)").
-If your commit references a support ticket, please put it in parantheses at the end of the subject line with a "Z#" prefix ("Fix crash in order list (Z#12345)").
+* Applies to pretix employees only: If your commit references a sentry issue, please put it in parentheses at the end of the subject line or inside the body ("Fix crash in order list (PRETIXEU-ABC)").
+If your commit references a support ticket, please put it in parentheses at the end of the subject line with a "Z#" prefix ("Fix crash in order list (Z#12345)").

-* If your PR was open for a while and might casue conflicts on merge, please prefer rebasing it (``git rebase -i master``) over merging ``master`` into your branch unless it is unfeasibly complicated.
+* If your PR was open for a while and might cause conflicts on merge, please prefer rebasing it (``git rebase -i master``) over merging ``master`` into your branch unless it is prohibitively complicated.

 .. _PEP 8: https://legacy.python.org/dev/peps/pep-0008/